Skip to main content

 4. Color-coded badges help you quickly identify the category of each code.

-HTTP status codes are divided into five classes.
-1xx Informational codes indicate that the request has been received and processing is continuing.
+Status codes are grouped into five classes based on their first digit.
+1xx Informational codes indicate that the request has been received and processing is continuing (rarely seen in practice).
 2xx Success codes mean the request was successfully received, understood, and accepted.
-3xx Redirection codes indicate further action is needed to complete the request.
+3xx Redirection codes indicate the client must take additional action to complete the request.
+4xx Client Error codes indicate that the request contains bad syntax or cannot be fulfilled due to a client-side issue.
+5xx Server Error codes mean the server failed to fulfill a valid request due to a server-side problem.

 Frequently Asked Questions